-- a) Nonspendable includes amounts that cannot be spent because they are either not expected to be converted into cash or legally or contractually required to be maintained intact.
-Consists of fund balance associated with inventories and prepaid expenses. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
-There are no restricted fund balances at year end. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
-There are no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
-There are no assigned fund balances at year end. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
+- a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
+Consists of fund balance associated with prepaid expenses.
+All nonspendable fund balances at year end pertain to assets not in spendable form. - a) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation. \$282,759 in restricted balances at year end pertain to unspent Secure our Future referendum revenues and \$83,308 pertain to the School's lunch program. - b) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
+There are no committed fund balances at year end. - c) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
+There are no assigned fund balances at year end. - d) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.